-Field Course
+GEOG 3050 Field Course

 Normally this will be a residential field course in either Ireland or abroad of between 5 and 14 days duration.
 Details of the course on offer in any given year will be available early in the first semester.
 Students must bear the costs of this field course.
 Those participating for unit credit must complete a programme of work before, during and after the field course.
 Places will be limited and it will not be possible to allocate places until midway through the first semester.
-The field course may be taken for credit and may replace any one of the courses described above.
+Participants normally take the field course for credit.
+It is regarded as a two-unit course and may replace any one of the courses described above.